TheMrityunjayPathak/TheMrityunjayPathak/README.md

 ### Hi 👋, I'm Mrityunjay Pathak

-### I am a passionate and dedicated data ccientist with a drive to solve business problems using data-driven insights.
+### I am a passionate and dedicated data scientist with a drive to solve business problems using data-driven insights.
 I am eager to apply my skills and contribute to real-world data science projects.

 ### 🗂️ GitHub Repository :
 | You can find all of my Projects and Data Science Notebooks on my GitHub Profile.
 It's a hub for my Data Science knowledge, where I showcase my work, experience, and contributions to various Data Science Projects. |